sybrew/the-seo-framework/readme.txt

 	* When you disable a post type, its robots exclusion settings no longer get automatically rendered as checked by accident.
 	* Settings and post-edit tabs' contents can no longer stagger when you hold an arrow key switching tabs.
 So, they now always behave predictably.
 	* Settings tab's contents now correctly match the active tab when navigating back to the settings page (again).
-* **Other:**
-	* TODO We disable support for WordPress Core sitemaps that land with WP v5.5.
-We don't believe this addition is beneficial for TSF users, but we'll explore its integration and are open to suggestions.
-		* This applies to all users, whether they enable support for TSF's sitemaps or not.
-		* If you want to enable support for it, you need to TODO add this TODO filter to your site.

 ## For translators
 * **Added:**